 Divorce Mediator Justin L. Kelsey of Skylark Law & Mediation guest blogs on the pros and cons of hiring an attorney for a divorce mediation.

-A recent LinkedIn discussion debated the value of consulting a lawyer when participating in mediation.
+A recent LinkedIn discussion debated the value of meeting with a lawyer when participating in mediation.
 There are a variety of pros and cons to retaining separate counsel while you are engaged in a divorce mediation.
 Here are some of them: